navahas/buffmark/README.md

 ## Contributions

-If you want to tweak or extend it, fork or copy it.
 Contributions that simplify or refine the existing logic are welcome.
+If you want to tweak it much further or extend it, fork or copy it.

 If you have a minimal idea that fits the same spirit, open an issue.
 I would love to hear it and might add it, or encourage you to do so.
 I am also open to keeping dedicated branches for ideas that some might enjoy but do not fit my use case.

 **Ideas not pursued** (but you might want to try):
+- **Quickfix integration**
-- **Quickfix integration**: Add bookmarks to a quickfix list for batch navigation
+> Add bookmarks to a quickfix list for batch navigation
-- **Editable mark list**: Allow editing the popup like Harpoon does.
-This is trickier since marks are in-memory, not file-backed.
+- **Editable mark list**
+> Allow editing the popup buffer like Harpoon does.
+This is trickier since buffmarks are in-memory, not file-backed.
 You would need to generate a temp file, let the user edit it, then parse and rebuild the bookmark list (or hook into buffer close to call `buffmark.clear()` and re-add in the new order)

 ---